Dark energy-dark matter interactions as a solution to the $S_8$ tension: Acknowledgements

 \section{Acknowledgements}

 We thank Deanna C. Hooper and Sunny Vagnozzi for the many very insightful discussions.
 This work was supported by an F.R.S.-FNRS fellowship, by the \tquote{Probing dark matter with neutrinos} ULB-ARC convention and by the IISN convention 4.4503.15.
+Computational resources have been provided by the Consortium des Équipements de Calcul Intensif (CÉCI), funded by the Fonds de la Recherche Scientifique de Belgique (F.R.S.-FNRS) under Grant No. 2.5020.11 and by the Walloon Region.